bvegetabile/gpbalancer/README.md

 ### Simulating data

 Provided below is a simple simulation to explore the effectiveness of the optimally balanced Gaussian process propensity score.
-Consider a continuous covariate *X* which is used to assign treatment, let
+Consider a continuous covariate *X* which is used to assign treatment, for *i* ∈ 1, …, 500 let,

 *X*<sub>*i*</sub> ∼ *N*(0, 1)